One of the Three Archangels Mentioned in the Bible

 Did you enjoy this story about St. Michael?
 Sign up to receive a free saints story in your inbox every Sunday.

-Learn More about Angels
+Learn More about the Angels

 Fr.
 Horgan's book will help you better understand the Church's teaching on angels and the important role they play in our world and in our lives.